guenthertom/stata-crashcourse/units/unit01_first_steps/README.md

 ## 🧪 Exercises: Apply What You’ve Learned

-Once you've completed the video, try to solve the following exercises.
+When you've completed the video, try to solve the following exercises.
 For your solutions, you may use the provided GitHub prompt or, even better, solve the tasks in your Stata working environment directly.